 Another interesting gem of a discovery was in relation to the #1 top accessed article:

 Crenshaw, Kimberle.
 “Mapping the Margins: Intersectionality, Identity Politics, and Violence against Women of Color.”
 Stanford Law Review, vol. 43, no. 6, 1991, pp. 1241–1299.

 Published in 1991, the article examines Donald Trump’s aggressive reaction to the 1989 Central Park jogger rape case.
-Using Google’s N-Gram viewer to research the term ‘intersectionality’, I was able to reasonably support a hypothesis that this was likely a seminal article of the field.
+On a hunch, I went to Google’s N-Gram viewer to research the term ‘intersectionality’.
+I was able to reasonably support a hypothesis that this was likely a seminal article of the field.